negrinho/deep_architect/CONTRIBUTING.md

 <!-- How to decide exactly what to contribute. -->
-If you have a feature in mind that you would like to add to DeepArchitect but you aren't sure if it would be a good fit for inclusion, open a [GitHub issue](https://github.com/negrinho/deep_architect/issues) to discuss its scope and suitability.
+If you have a feature in mind that you would like to add to DeepArchitect but you are not sure if it would be a good fit for inclusion, open a [GitHub issue](https://github.com/negrinho/deep_architect/issues) to discuss its scope and suitability.
 This guarantees that your efforts are well-aligned with the project direction.